Desalination: Waste heat

 Thermally-driven desalination technologies are frequently suggested for use with low-temperature waste heat sources, as the low temperatures are not useful for process heat needed in many industrial processes, but ideal for the lower temperatures needed for desalination.
-In fact, such pairing with waste heat can even improve electrical process:

-Diesel generators commonly provide electricity in remote areas.
+Such pairing with waste heat can even improve electrical process: Diesel generators commonly provide electricity in remote areas.
 About 40–50% of the energy output is low-grade heat that leaves the engine via the exhaust.

 Connecting a thermal desalination technology such as membrane distillation system to the diesel engine exhaust repurposes this low-grade heat for desalination.
 The system actively cools the diesel generator, improving its efficiency and increasing its electricity output.
 This results in an energy-neutral desalination solution.
 An example plant was commissioned by Dutch company Aquaver in March 2014 for Gulhi, Maldives.

 Low-temperature thermal

 Originally stemming from ocean thermal energy conversion research, low-temperature thermal desalination (LTTD) takes advantage of water boiling at low pressure, even at ambient temperature.
 The system uses pumps to create a low-pressure, low-temperature environment in which water boils at a temperature gradient of 8–10 C-change between two volumes of water.
 Cool ocean water is supplied from depths of up to 600 m.
 This water is pumped through coils to condense the water vapor.
 The resulting condensate is purified water.
 LTTD may take advantage of the temperature gradient available at power plants, where large quantities of warm wastewater are discharged from the plant, reducing the energy input needed to create a temperature gradient.

 Experiments were conducted in the US and Japan to test the approach.
 In Japan, a spray-flash evaporation system was tested by Saga University.
 In Hawaii, the National Energy Laboratory tested an open-cycle OTEC plant with fresh water and power production using a temperature difference of 20 C-change between surface water and water at a depth of around 500 m.
 LTTD was studied by India's National Institute of Ocean Technology (NIOT) in 2004.
 Their first LTTD plant opened in 2005 at Kavaratti in the Lakshadweep islands.
 The plant's capacity is 100000 L/day, at a capital cost of INR 50 million (€922,000).
-The plant uses deep water at a temperature of 10 to 12 C. In 2007, NIOT opened an experimental, floating LTTD plant off the coast of Chennai, with a capacity of 1000000 L/day.
+The plant uses deep water at a temperature of 10 to 12 C.

+In 2007, NIOT opened an experimental, floating LTTD plant off the coast of Chennai, with a capacity of 1000000 L/day.
 A smaller plant was established in 2009 at the North Chennai Thermal Power Station to prove the LTTD application where power plant cooling water is available.